0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 This is temporal negativity, a 'No' to things that hijack our time, a 'No' to instrumentarian power.
 The task of 'No' is to consciously (and collectively) self-determine the goal of human activity and act towards the realization of that goal.
 The individual's concrete activity in leisure (the means) is directly connected to its own action (the ends), which is to say, it is done for its own sake.
-This is the fulfillment of a unity between theory and praxis.
+This is the fulfillment of unity between theory and praxis that moves beyond the economic determinism of the autonomous economy to our own, communal, self actualization in time and history.
 A path forward may be to extend the collective understanding of leisure as a way to establish
 <span className="note"><small>Bunyard 2018, p.
 211.</small><q>a condition of unity between conscious human agents (subject) and their own objective historical existence (object)</q>,</span>
 which is to say--we can become who we want, as we want, in our own time.

 ![Sarah Connor, hero of the Terminator films and the Patron Saint of temporal self-determinacy.](/static/images/2024-05-01-sarah-connor.jpg)

+> ‟Rather, her [Sarah Connor] knowledge of the material conditions that produce this awful future have radicalized her,
+> she has embraced her situation not as a passive observer,
+> but as an agent active within history,
+> fully conscious of the power that the present has over the future.”[^jones-2024]
+>
+> <figcaption>Adam C. Jones <cite>[Radicalized by the Future: Are We All Sarah Connor?](https://www.youtube.com/watch?v=tlHVV22ZW7c)</cite></figcaption>

 What can revitalize us, is thinking.
 Thinking takes time that requires lingering, deliberating, weighing up possible alternatives, and patience.